-- The Authority has an agreement with PRMUA to accept the landfill's leachate pipe discharge at a rate of \$.0219 per gallon. - The Authority has a contract with Russell Reid Inc. for the hauling and disposal of leachate that the existing pumping infrastructure is unable to handle.
-The contract covers disposal at four area facilities.
-Rates differ for each facility. - The Authority has an agreement with its host municipality, White Township.
+- The Authority has an agreement with PRMUA to accept the landfill's leachate pipe discharge at a rate of \$24.16 per 1,000 gallons. - The Authority has a contract with SpectaServ for the hauling and disposal of leachate that the existing pumping infrastructure is unable to handle. - The Authority has an agreement with its host municipality, White Township.
 This is a financial benefit paid to White Township for each ton of waste disposed of in the landfill.
-The cost for 2011 is \$4.012 /ton of waste and ash classified as waste disposed of and \$1/ton of ash classified as cover material. - The Authority has an agreement with Hatch Mott McDonald and Cornerstone Environmental Group, LLC to provide various engineering services.
+The cost for 2013 was \$3.891/ton of waste and ash classified as waste disposed of and \$1/ton of ash classified as cover material. - The Authority has an agreement with Hatch Mott McDonald and Cornerstone Environmental Group, LLC to provide various engineering services.
 The cost of these services varies based on services used.